benjaminparry/benjaminparry.github.io/_posts/2016-03-19-ux-camp-brighton-2016.md

 ## ~~Lean~~ Iterative Persona

 0. Define: initial alignment - who are we building it for - customer touch - empathy maps Dave Gray - shared understanding
-  * Apply a `made shit up «--------------» true` scale - have conversations - surface the details - get stability - move ‘true’ point of reference
+  * Apply a `“made shit up” «------» “true”` scale - have conversations - surface the details - get stability - push “true” point of reference
   * Add structure - sift through the details - used with empathy maps
   * Visualizing the customer - supporting details to further the character and motives of the customer - e.g. gender - more research
 0. Define rules - visualizing ongoing research - leads to product decisions and prototypes - prompts further questions